 How do you dispose of an old boat?

-When your boat has sailed its last season, and it doesn't have enough residual value to be worth selling secondhand, it's considered a junk boat.
+When your boat has sailed its last season, and it doesn't have enough residual value to be worth selling to a used boat buyer, it's considered a junk boat.
 If you're ready to get rid of your junk boat, you can't just leave it on the curb with the trash.
 You'll need to contact a local landfill or a boat salvage yard to dispose of your old boat safely and legally.
 You may also get a little cash for the parts that you can strip and save.

 If you think your boat might have enough value to sell, it's better to try selling it before you scrap it.
 Many modern boats are made largely of materials that can't be scrapped or recycled, so they end up in landfills.
 If you're sure your boat has no value or you've tried to sell it unsuccessfully, then you can dispose of it or scrap it.